garrettn/ampersand-slides/bower_components/reveal.js/README.md

 ### Full setup

-Some reveal.js features, like external markdown and speaker notes, require that presentations run from a local web server.
+Some reveal.js features, like external Markdown and speaker notes, require that presentations run from a local web server.
 The following instructions will set up such a server as well as all of the development tasks needed to make edits to the reveal.js source code.

 1. Install [Node.js](http://nodejs.org/)